View All Platinum Products

 Platinum coins are the other primary type of platinum bullion.
 Coins refer to any platinum product produced by a government mint, such as the US Mint or Royal Canadian Mint.
 Coins typically have an actual face value in the country’s currency, although the worth of the platinum in the coin is far more valuable than the face value.

 Numismatics everywhere are familiar with some of the world’s most popular coin series, such as the Canadian Maple Leaf, American Eagle, and Australian Koala which are struck each year using platinum.
-The gold and silver versions of these sovereign coin programs are well known, but their platinum counterparts generally fly under the radar for many numismatics.
+The gold and silver versions of these sovereign coin programs are well-known, but their platinum counterparts generally fly under the radar for many numismatics.

 The American Platinum Eagle is unlike the Silver and Gold Eagle coins in one key factor: design.
 The reverse design used on the American Platinum Eagle, first introduced in 1997, changes from year to year.
-Available only in a 1 oz. weight today, the coin features the face of the Statue of Liberty as she gazes into the future.
+Available only in a 1 oz weight today, the coin features the face of the Statue of Liberty as she gazes into the future.
 John Mercanti designed the image used on the obverse side.
 Starting in 2009, the “Vistas of Liberty” program was launched, resulting in new images on the reverse of the Platinum Eagle, depicting images that did not include a bald eagle.

 Canada’s Platinum Maple Leaf program is the exact same as its Silver and Gold Maple Leaf coins.
-On the reverse side of the coin is the sugar maple leave, surrounded by engravings of “Canada,” the coin’s weight, its purity, and the metal content.
+On the reverse side of the coin is the sugar maple leaf, surrounded by engravings of “Canada,” the coin’s weight, its purity, and the metal content.
 The obverse bears the standard profile portrait of Queen Elizabeth II.
 These coins were only produced from 1998 to 2002, though it is rumored production may begin again in the near future.

 The Australian Platinum Koala uses a separate depiction of the koala each year compared to the Silver and Gold Koala coins.
 On the obverse side of the coin is the standard image of Queen Elizabeth II featured on all coins from the Perth Mint, as designed by Ian Rank-Broadley.